TheJumpCloud/JC-AutoPkg-Importer/readme.md

 # JumpCloud AutoPkg Importer

-JumpCloud can leverage [AutoPkg](https://github.com/autopkg/autopkg) to automate package testing and deployment.
-Administrators familiar with AutoPkg can use .jumpcloud template recipes to develop their own .pkg overrides.
-Those unfamiliar with AutoPkg should visit the [AutoPkg wiki](https://github.com/autopkg/autopkg/wiki) page for more documentation.
-In sum, the JumpCloudImporter was developed to help admins import packages packages to distribution points and automatically create deployable JumpCloud commands for JumpCloud systems.
+JumpCloud can leverage [AutoPkg](https://github.com/autopkg/autopkg) to automate package testing and deployment through the JumpCloud AutoPkg Importer.
+Those familiar with AutoPkg can use develop their own .pkg overrides which the JumpCloud AutoPkg Importer can use.
+To learn more about AutoPkg, visit the [AutoPkg wiki](https://github.com/autopkg/autopkg/wiki) page for documentation.
+The JumpCloud AutoPkg Importer was designed process AutoPkg packages to distribution points and dynamically create JumpCloud commands to install those package to system targets.

 ## Installation and Setup